Matthew Lukwiya: Death

-On the evening of Sunday, 26 November, two days after he had convinced the nurses to remain on the job, Margaret was startled to hear her husband's voice sound heavily congested.
+On the evening of 26 November, two days after he had convinced the nurses to remain on the job, Margaret was startled to hear her husband's voice sound heavily congested.
 He told her that he had a "terrible flu".
 The next morning, he and Sister Maria agreed that he had malaria.
 "We said malaria, but we thought Ebola," she later said.
-His fever grew worse through the day, a Monday, and by Wednesday was vomiting and Dr. Pierre Rollin of the CDC took blood samples for testing.
+His fever grew worse through the day, and by 29 November was vomiting and Dr. Pierre Rollin of the CDC took blood samples for testing.
 A nurse who was administering an intravenous drip that evening at his home was surprised when he began speaking distinctly, though not to her: "Oh, God, I think I will die in my service.
 If I die, let me be the last."
 Then, in a clear voice, he sang "Onward, Christian Soldiers".
 Rollin came back with the results the next morning; it was Ebola.
 Lukwiya immediately asked to be put into the isolation ward, stating "Since I am the boss, I should show an example."

-Margaret was finally called on Thursday afternoon and she arrived the next morning.
+Margaret was finally called on 30 November and arrived the next morning.
 However, Lukwiya's colleagues were strict in the protocols.
 While she was forced to sit on a stool three feet away from his bed, she was eventually allowed to hold his foot through three layers of glove.
-On Sunday, his breathing had become so laboured that he was put on a respirator.
-By early Monday evening the oxygen level of his blood was rising and his pulse was near normal.
+On 3 December, his breathing had become so laboured that he was put on a respirator.
+By early evening on 4 December the oxygen level of his blood was rising and his pulse was near normal.
 It appeared that he might pull through but later that evening Lukwiya's lungs began haemorrhaging, a worst-case scenario.
-Lukwiya died at 1:20 am on Tuesday, 5 December 2000.
+Lukwiya died at 1:20 am on 5 December 2000.
 When Margaret was informed and came to the ward, the body had already been put into a polyethylene bag.
 When she asked if they could unzip it a little so she could have a last look, she was refused; the body was too infectious to take any risks.